East Carolina fans, players adjust plans after Military Bowl cancellation

 “There were a couple games the past couple seasons where it was us and maybe five or six other people in the stands.
 We always stayed to the bitter end.
 Win, lose or draw, it doesn’t matter.
 We love our Pirates.”

-For the players, the cancellation was a blow to all of their hard work and preparation.
-The Pirates held practices at a local high school this week, and they felt good about the work they had put in over the past month.
+The cancellation was a blow to all of their hard work and preparation.

-Henderson said that the game felt like a reward for the team's hard work in returning the program to its winning ways after ECU endured six consecutive losing seasons.
+Noah Henderson was excited to be part of the team that brought ECU back to the postseason.
+And when the Pirates’ offensive lineman heard the news on Sunday morning, he knew he had to make a difficult phone call to his family, who spent the day on the road.

-“This has been the goal for a while to get ECU back to that level where we know we should be at,” Henderson said outside of the team’s hotel in D.C.
+“This has been the goal for a while to get ECU back to that level where we know we should be at,” Henderson said.
 “It’s a great feeling to be a part of.
 It’s been seven years and we’ll be known as the team that brought it back.”

+Henderson and fellow offensive lineman Bailey Malovic said that the team was especially aware of the ongoing pandemic and made sure to take extra precautions.

+“The Pirates were ready,” said Malovic, who was standing outside with luggage at his feet.
+“We did a great job of staying in.
+We knew what it was going to be.”

 Some players stayed in while the team toured museums, and those that did experience the nation’s capital wore masks and tried to be as safe as possible.
 Henderson said that coaches, team officials and player leaders made sure that everyone knew that risks were heightened when traveling to a large city.